By Markus Sprunck; Revision: 2.1; Status: final; Last Content Change: Aug 01, 2014;

 The first version of this article had the title Top 10 Things Every Software Engineer Should Know.
-Since then, it has had tens of thousands readers.
-Some readers gave me feedback and I learned a lot from these comments.
+Since then, it has been visited by tens of thousands readers.
+Some gave me feedback and I learned a lot from these comments.
 Many Thanks!

 There is no strict ranking in the list - though I tried to put the more important things to the top.
 The technical and business know-how is more important for younger software engineers and the soft skills getting increasingly relevant for senior software engineers.